 Conductor Sakari Oramo: Diverse orchestral activities are the foundation of quality music education

-Conductor Sakari Oramo began his fifth and final year as a professor of orchestral conducting at the Sibelius Academy of Uniarts Helsinki in August.
-According to Oramo, a comprehensive symphony orchestra programme ensures the quality of education.
-He expects conducting students to demonstrate vision and courage in presenting their ideas within the student community.
+Conductor Sakari Oramo began his fifth and final year as Professor of Orchestral Conducting at the Sibelius Academy of Uniarts Helsinki in August.
+Oramo believes that a comprehensive symphony orchestra programme is essential to maintaining high educational standards.
+He expects conducting students to demonstrate both vision and courage in expressing their ideas within the student community.

 BBC Chris Christodoulou Sakari Oramo conducted the joint symphony orchestra of the Sibelius Academy and Royal College of Music at BBC Proms in August 2024